 And given a soaring global population, and the fact that nearly one out of every six people in the world doesn’t have access to safe drinking water, water sustainability is an issue that no nation, region or company can ignore if it wants to succeed.

-Coca-Cola works with a variety of partners on water restoration projects – including the U.S. Forest Service, The Nature Conservancy, the USDA’s Natural Resources Conservation Service and the World Wildlife Fund (WWF).
+In the United States, Coca-Cola works with a variety of partners on water restoration projects – including the U.S. Forest Service, The Nature Conservancy, the USDA’s Natural Resources Conservation Service and the World Wildlife Fund (WWF).
 And, in the case of two projects – one in California and one in Colorado – the affected watersheds are also the source of water for Coca-Cola manufacturing plants.